mocnik-science/Empiric/docs/experiments.md

 The command `run` starts the web server and handles everything that is needed to do so in the background.
 In particular, it cares about creating the paths necessary to provide static files (such as maps), installing all JavaScript libraries needed, serving the website, organizing the access to the experiments, storing the logs and results, and finally analysing these statistically.
 To quit the experiment, just press `CTRL + C`.

 Besides including the manuscript as a mandatory argument to `run`, further keyword arguments can be provided.
-The following arguments are available:
+The following arguments can be used:

 | Option | Type | Default | Description |
 | ------ | ---- | ------- | ----------- |